FREQUENTLY ASKED

 Answer:

-The compliance report filing fee for regular attorneys, limited
+compliance report filing fee for regular attorneys, limited certificate

-The compliance report filing fee for certified specialists is $100.
-Please make your check or money order
+compliance report filing fee for certified specialists is $103.
+Please make your check or money order payable

 40.